by Promod Puri

 Muslims form the second largest group with 195 million followers.
 And that earns India the distinction of having the third-largest Muslim population after Indonesia and Pakistan.

-Whereas the religious, linguistic, and cultural plurality in the country seeks peaceful preserve under the nationalistic jingle of unity in diversity, occasional bursts of communal riots dampen that spirit.
+Whereas the country’s religious, linguistic, and cultural plurality seeks peaceful preservation under the nationalistic jingle of unity in diversity, occasional bursts of communal riots dampen that spirit.

 But the realities of contemporary India lie in its voluminous changes and no change at all.
-It is a wide-open scene of extreme disparity in all fields and occupations along with overwhelming and mind-blowing figures, which offer cheers as well as despairs.
+It is a wide-open scene of extreme disparity in all fields and occupations along with overwhelming and mind-blowing figures, which offer cheers and despairs.

 However, the most anguish aspect of the present Indian scene is institutional damage, which is a primary cause of concern for the survival and functioning of democracy in India.